petsc/petsc/doc/manual/ksp.rst

 the approximate Schur complement.

-There are several variants of the Schur complement preconditioner obtained by dropping some of the terms, these can be obtained with ``-pc_fieldsplit_schur_fact_type <diag,lower,upper,full>`` or the function ``PCFieldSplitSetSchurFactType()``.
+There are several variants of the Schur complement preconditioner obtained by dropping some of the terms; these can be obtained with ``-pc_fieldsplit_schur_fact_type <diag,lower,upper,full>`` or the function ``PCFieldSplitSetSchurFactType()``.
 Note that the ``diag`` form uses the preconditioner